Working with Collaborators

 3. Once you are finished with development and testing, make the page visible.
 If it replaces a page, delete the old page.

-The following are some considerations for when different users work on a site developed in Velo in the Editor.
+The following are some considerations for when different users work on a site developed in the editor.

-If you create a site with Velo for someone else that you can both edit, you need to understand the limitations of what you or the other user can do with the site and its elements.
+If you develop a site with code for someone else that you can both edit, you need to understand the limitations of what you or the other user can do with the site and its elements.
+Keep in mind, for example, the other user might be a designer with no coding experience.

-• If you or they copy and paste an element that has events associated with it, the new element will not work as expected since the event wiring and code is not copied.
+• If you or they copy and paste an element that has event handlers associated with it, the new element will not work as expected since the event wiring and code is not copied.

 • If you or they copy and paste an element that is connected to a dataset, the new element maintains the connection settings from the element it was copied from.